Denys Lasdun: Late work

 The most celebrated of the architect's work is his Royal National Theatre on London's South Bank.
 King Charles compared it to a nuclear power station but it was popular with other traditionalists, with John Betjeman writing Lasdun a letter in praise of its design.
 Lasdun (or his firm Lasdun, Softley and Partners) designed the neighbouring IBM headquarters (finished 1985) as a low-rise setting for the theatre.
 His European Investment Bank in Luxembourg deployed a similar layered low-rise design approach.
 The last works produced by the firm were an office block, Milton Gate, Chiswell Street, London clad in green-tinted glazing and 10 Fenchurch Street, London clad in aluminium; Lasdun's design involvement with these was very slight.

 Lasdun was awarded the RIBA Royal Gold Medal in 1977.
 His drawings and papers are available for consultation at the RIBA Drawings & Archives Collections.
 Despite the controversy of much of his work, most of Lasdun's surviving buildings are listed, although his 1958 Peter Robinson department store on London's Strand was demolished in the 1990s.

 Lasdun died on 11 January 2001 aged 86.

 National Life Stories conducted an oral history interview (C467/9) with Denys Lasdun in 1996-97 for its Architects Lives' collection held by the British Library.

+Personal life

+Lasdun married Susan Bendit in 1954; they had two sons and a daughter.
+One is the author James Lasdun.